NICHD-BSPC/intro-rnaseq-hpc/lessons/03_working_on_HPC.md

 $ ls -lF /usr/bin/
 ```

-The path `/usr/bin` is usually where executables for commonly used commands are stored.
+The path `/usr/bin` is often where executables for commonly used commands are stored, but things get a little more complicated when you start working with things like Conda environments.

 > As pointed out earlier, a lot of the folders listed in the `$PATH` variable are called `bin`.
 This is because of a convention in Unix to call directories that contain all the commands (in ***binary*** format) **`bin`**.